Hexensuelze/duke3d_hrp/hrp_readme.txt

 -------------------------------
 3.2) Highlights of this Release
 -------------------------------
-Compared to previous release (HRP v5.2), you can expect the following changes:
+Compared to previous release (HRP v5.3), you can expect the following changes:

-[FEATURE] New maphacks system: Hacks for 500+ custom maps included!
-[UPDATE] Polymer versions of 15 existing textures added; about 10 new textures
-         (some for Ep.4)
+[FEATURE] New Luke Skywalker model, #0323, some user-map-only textures [FEATURE] DEF files for basic Megaton Edition 'support' [UPDATE]  Maphacks for 800+ custom maps (1700 MAP files recognized by checksum) [UPDATE]  Polymer versions of existing textures added:

 [UPDATE]  Remakes of existing props models:
-         Airlock sign, microphone, exit sign, hand dryer, Terminator+arm, Cycloid Emperor hologram, Dukeburger statue [UPDATE] Remakes of character models for Cycloid Emperor (by Tea Monster) and Duke (by Mark Skelton, Tea Monster and Spiker) [UPDATE] Remakes of pickup models: Jetpack, health bottles, First Aid kit [UPDATE] Improvements for Mighty Boot, HUD pistol hands and chaingun muzzleflash [UPDATE] New level stats screen (based on new Duke model) [FIX] Screen alignment fix for HUD scubagear
-[FIX] Small corrections for pistol and shotgun pickup models (size, rotation,
-      center)
+          Hydrant
+[UPDATE]  Improvements for Mighty Boot
+[FIX]     A few small scale/alignment fixes

 IMPORTANT!